AdaptiveCity/acp_ttn_manager/README.md

 1. `get_app_details()`: Return the TTN Application object
 2. `get_all_devices(client)`: Return all devices registered on the specified client application.
 Uses default client if no client specified.
 3. `get_device_details(device_id, client)`: Return the device object corresponding to 'device_id' on the specified client application.
 Uses default client if no client specified.
-4. `register_devices(devices)`: Register all devices contained in the list 'devices'.
-All list elements should be dictionaries of the format defined at *https://www.thethingsnetwork.org/docs/applications/manager/api.html*.
+4. `register_device(device_settings)`: Register a device with the details provided in device_settings.
 If device is already present then update device settings.
 5. `delete_device(dev_id, client)`: Delete all devices whose dev_id are in 'dev_ids'.
 Uses default client if no client specified.
 Delete all devices if no dev_ids specified.
 6. `migrate_devices(dev_ids)`: Migrate a set of devices from a TTN application to the default application of the class.
 Migrate all devices if no dev_ids specified.